IssaHanou/BEP_1920_Q2/back-end/resources/manuals/room_manual.md

 - `name`: this is the name of the escape room, this is a string, e.g. "Escape room X".
 This can be displayed in the front-end, so should be readable and in Dutch.
 - `duration`: this is the duration of the escape room, which should be a string in the format "hh:mm:ss".
 - `host`: this is the IP address of the broker through which clients and back-end connect, formatted as a string.
-- `port`: this is the port on which the broker runs, formatted as integer.
+- `port`: this is the port on which the broker runs, formatted as an integer.

 ### Cameras
 This will be a list of camera objects, that are set up in the room.
 An object has two properties: